 Pesticides exceed the limit value of 0.1 micrograms per litre at around 2% of monitoring sites every year.
 In addition, pesticide degradation products (known as metabolites) occur in concentrations of more than 0.1 micrograms per litre at one in three groundwater monitoring sites across Switzerland.
 Metabolites significantly impair the quality of groundwater, particularly on the Swiss Plateau.

-According to the Waters Protection Ordinance (WPO), groundwater should generally contain no persistent synthetic substances.
-For groundwater that is used for drinking water or is intended as such, there is also a limit value ('numerical requirement') of 0.1 micrograms per litre (µg/l) for active substances of plant protection products.
+Under the Waters Protection Ordinance (WPO), groundwater should generally not contain any persistent synthetic substances.
+For groundwater used for drinking water or intended for such use, there is also a limit value ('numerical requirement') of 0.1 micrograms per litre (µg/l) for pesticides.
 In addition, the groundwater – after basic treatment, where appropriate – must meet the requirements of legislation on foodstuffs.
-This legislation also prescribes a maximum value of 0.1 µg/l for metabolites of plant protection products classified as relevant in the context of the approval procedure.
+This legislation also prescribes a maximum value of 0.1 µg/l for pesticide metabolites classified as relevant for drinking water in the authorisation procedure.

 Pflanzenschutzmittel-Metaboliten im Grundwasser (PDF, 2 MB, 29.11.2019)Ergebnisse aus der NAQUA-Pilotstudie "Screening".
 Artikel in "Aqua & Gas" Nr.
 11/2019.